matnreyes/Mastermind/README.md

 ``` bash
 npm run start
 ```
-2. Visit this page on your browserL
+2. Visit this page on your browser:
 ```
 htttp://localhost:3000/
 ```